The Most Beautiful Gemstones

 Did you know?

-Emeralds have a long history in jewellery design, with a lot of those used in historical jewellery coming from the mines of Cleopatra in Egypt.
+Emeralds have a long history in jewelry design, with a lot of those used in historical jewelry coming from the mines of Cleopatra in Egypt.
 The emerald cut was designed to help make this gemstone more wearable, by reducing the risk of facet corners chipping or breaking.
-In modern jewellery design, it’s not uncommon for emeralds to be set in a cluster amongst diamonds.
+In modern jewelry design, it’s not uncommon for emeralds to be set in a cluster amongst diamonds.

-If you are buying a gift for someone that was born in October, you should certainly consider opal jewellery.
+If you are buying a gift for someone that was born in October, you should certainly consider opal jewelry.
 This is the gemstone of October.
 It is adored because of its unique, vivid play of light.
-It is also a symbol of good fortune, faith and hope, making it a wonderful gesture.
+It is also a symbol of good fortune, faith, and hope, making it a wonderful gesture.

 Opal is a soft stone, with a Mohs rating of 5.5-6, yet it is the most prized of the silica gemstones.
 Not only is it one of the few gems that are non-crystalline, but also the way it flashes brilliant colours from different angles.

 More than 90 percent of opal is sourced from Australia, and high-quality opal is actually extremely rare to find.
 Rarer than ruby and emerald.
 This, of course, further adds to the charm of it.
 It was also the favoured gemstone of Queen Victoria.